-My husband and I have a habit of––whenever our kids eat food they’ve dropped on the floor––saying, “No Crohn’s disease for you!”
+I have a habit of––whenever my kids eat food they’ve dropped on the floor––saying, “No Crohn’s disease for you!”
 In the last decade there have been plenty of studies out there which indicate that young humans who have too clean an environment don’t have very well-trained immune systems and get sick more often.
 Not eating enough dirt can even lead to autoimmune diseases.
 The body has nothing to fight, so it starts fighting itself.
 Also, over-cleanliness kills all the good organisms in our bodies that help keep us healthy.
 This theory is called the Hygiene Hypothesis.

 This whole problem is itself a paradox, no?
 You douse your kids in hand sanitizer every half hour (or every 30 seconds if you’re on the subway in February) hoping they won’t get sick.
 It’s well-intentioned.
 But an immune system that has seen very little action gets bored and too much cleanness can end up actually making kids sick.
 Like, really sick.
 Life-long struggle sick.
 Secondly, an inexperienced immune system is unlikely to have any clue how to fight illness when it does come (and it will).
 This is a major backfire situation.
 What was meant for good turns out to be harmful.